learningequality/kolibri-docs/docs/manage/_exams.rst

 To create a new exam, follow these steps.

 #.
 Click the **New exam** button.
 #.
-Fill in the field for the exam title in the *Create a new exam* view.
+Fill in the field for the exam title in the *Create a new exam* page.
 #.
 Fill in the field for number of questions you want the exam to contain.
 #.
 Navigate through the topic tree and activate checkboxes of those exercises you want to include in the exam.